ivan-guerra/programmador.com/content/posts/linux-kernel-development-using-qemu.md

 ## Create an Image

-We'll need a virtual disk image in order to install our guest OS.
-We can create an image using `qemu-img`:
+You'll need a virtual disk image to install the guest OS.
+You can create an image using `qemu-img`:

 ```bash
 qemu-img create -f raw <MY_IMAGE> 4G
 ```

 You can change `4G` to whatever size in gigabytes you can afford.
 Worth mentioning is the alternative `qcow2` image format.
-At the price of being a little bit slower than a `raw` formatted image, the `qcow2` format allows the image size to increase during VM usage setting a limit of as many gigabytes were specified at creation.
+While slower than a `raw` formatted image, the `qcow2` image size increases during VM usage.
+You set a limit in gigabytes on the size of the `qcow2` image during creation.

 ## Install a Distro

 The world is your oyster when it comes to distros.
-It doesn't really matter what distro you use.
-I recommend Arch Linux since a base install is pretty barebones.
+It doesn't matter what distro you use.
+Arch Linux is a solid choice since a base install is pretty bare bones.
 Plus, you can tell everyone you use Arch[^3].
 Download the [latest ISO][4] and follow the steps below to get started with the install.